-This beloved, beautifully preserved 1890s Queen Anne Victorian with its iconic wrap-around porch sits high and proud on a gorgeous landscaped, private 1/2 ac lot.
+PRICE IMPROVED!
+MOTIVATED SELLERS!
+This beautifully preserved 1890s Queen Anne with its iconic wrap-around porch sits proud on a gorgeous landscaped 1/2 ac lot.
 Common concerns with historic homes are not at issue here!
-From basement to roof, this home has been expertly brought up to modern standards with updated electric; replaced low-E vinyl windows; remodeled kitchen with Pennville cabinetry and Cambra Quartz counters; lovely updated baths; low main. siding; & quality roof while leaving in place the original grand floorpan; old growth oak & pine hardwood floors thru-out 1st/2nd floors; all original oak trim and 6-panel oak doors; and even the original dining room gas/ electric lighting fixture (now all electric).
+From basement to roof, this home has been expertly brought up to modern standards with updated electric (NO KNOB & TUBE); replaced low-E vinyl windows; remodeled kitchen with Pennville cabinetry and Quartz counters; lovely updated baths; low main. siding; & quality roof while leaving in place the original grand floorpan; old growth oak & pine hardwood floors thru-out 1st/2nd floors; all original oak trim and 6-panel oak doors; and even the original dining room gas/ electric lighting fixture (now all electric).
 What is now used as a spacious study on the 1st floor could serve as a bedroom with 4 more upstairsone with its own private balcony!
-The huge attic with 12'' of insulation under flooring offers great storage.
+The huge attic with 12 of insulation under flooring offers great storage.
 The basement is open, clean, and bright.
 The detached extra deep garage allows for two cars plus tremendous workshop and storage space.
 Landscaping features mature trees, apple, pear & cherry trees, & myriad perennials.
-Downtown Saline is a quick walk; I94 is 10 mins and downtown Ann Arbor is 20 mins away.
+Downtown Saline is a quick walk; I94 is 10 mins & downtown Ann Arbor is 20 mins away

 Saline, with a population of about 9,000, is located just 10 minutes southwest of Ann Arbor.
 Founded in 1832, Saline has an agricultural heritage still visible today, although most current residents are professionals working in Saline or in the Ann Arbor and greater Detroit areas.